 UK economy set for sharp contraction in weakest performance among G7 – IMF

+IMF warns UK economy is set for sharp contraction in ‘weakest performance among G7’

-The IMF predicts the UK economy will contract by 0.6% in 2023 as Britain looks set to suffer more than most from soaring inflation.
+IMF predicts UK economy will contract by 0.6% in 2023 as Britain looks set to suffer more than most from soaring inflation

 Britain’s economy will slam into reverse this year as the cost-of-living crisis hits households hard and will see the worst performance of all the advanced nations, the International Monetary Fund (IMF) has warned.